Healthcare AI Governance

 Vendor Risk and Data Protection

-• Assess AI vendor data handling practices against HIPC requirements
+• Assess AI vendor data handling practices against HIPC and Privacy Act 2020 requirements

-• Evaluate data protection if AI company is sold or changes ownership
+• Evaluate data protection if the AI company is sold or changes ownership

 • Negotiate contractual terms for ongoing data governance obligations